Pulkit0111/ai_scout/README.md

 3. Check the browser console for errors
 4. Try clicking the "Refresh" button

+### Search Not Working
+If search is not returning results:
+1. Ensure your OpenAI API key is correctly set in the `.env` file
+2. Check that you have API credits available
+3. Simple keyword search will work without an API key
+4. Check backend logs for OpenAI API errors
+5. Verify the search query is not empty

 ### PDF Generation Issues
 If PDF download fails:
 1. Ensure `reportlab` is installed